-The mission of the UC San Diego Medical Center Dietetic Internship was created out of the institution’s mission to deliver outstanding patient care through commitment to the community, groundbreaking research and inspired teaching.
+The mission of the UC San Diego Health Dietetic Internship was created out of the institution’s mission to deliver outstanding patient care through commitment to the community, groundbreaking research and inspired teaching.
 The hospital’s core values of Quality, Caring, Integrity, Creativity and Teamwork were pivotal in creating the internship’s mission.

-The mission of the UC San Diego Medical Center Dietetic Internship is to offer learning experiences that promote the highest level of practice for preparation of entry-level registered dietitians.
+The mission of the UC San Diego Health Dietetic Internship is to offer learning experiences that promote the highest level of practice for preparation of entry-level registered dietitians.
 As part of an academic medical center, we strive to provide excellence in evidence-based nutrition practice, provide nutrition services that value compassionate patient care, and utilize emerging research to further innovative approaches to dietetics.
 We are committed to:

 - Foster an educational foundation toward the provision of high quality nutrition care to all of their future patients